-5 Mistakes Home Sellers Make COSTING Tens or Hundreds of Thousands of Dollars $$$$
+5 Mistakes Home Sellers Make LOSING Them Tens or Hundreds of Thousands of Dollars $$$$

 Selling a home is one of the most significant financial transactions many people will undertake.
-Unfortunately, many home sellers make mistakes that can cost them tens or even hundreds of thousands of dollars.
-Understanding these common pitfalls and how to avoid them is crucial for maximizing financial returns and achieving a smooth transaction.
+Unfortunately, many home sellers make mistakes that can lose them tens or even hundreds of thousands of dollars.
+Understanding these common pitfalls and how to avoid them is crucial for maximizing financial returns and achieving a stress-free transaction.

 Pricing Incorrectly